sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 resources (like Stamina / Harm / Wounds) as well as narrative consequences.

-Optionally, the attacker may also describe negative consequences for their own character, mimicking the way the Hack and Slash move causes both the attacker and defender to suffer attack power.
+Optionally, the attacker may also describe negative consequences for their own character, mimicking the way the Mix It Up move causes both the attacker and defender to suffer attack power.

 The GM can still collaborate with the players to describe narrative outcomes